Search

 Historically, anchor text was often manipulated through keyword stuffing or unnatural linking schemes to artificially boost rankings.
 Search engines have become more adept at detecting such manipulative tactics and have implemented penalties to discourage these practices.

-This has led to a more cautious approach towards anchor text optimization, as over-optimization or excessive use of keyword-rich anchor text can now have a negative impact on rankings.
+This has led to a more cautious approach towards anchor text optimization, as over-optimization or excessive use of keyword-rich anchor text can now hurt rankings.

 Bounce rate is a metric used in website analytics to measure the percentage of visitors who leave a website after viewing only one page, without interacting or exploring further.
 In other words, it represents the rate at which visitors “bounce” away from a website.